 So eating out is what I did – for years.
 And when I wasn’t dining out, I found it WAY easier to open a bag or a box of something that resembled food and said, “dinner is served.”

-It’s exactly this mindset and behavior that sent my weight, blood pressure, and cholesterol soaring out of control.
+This mindset and behavior made my weight, blood pressure, and cholesterol soar out of control.

 Then I turned 60 and read the book “How Not to Die” by Dr. Michael Greger.

 With Greger’s hard-core facts about the food industry and the effects manufactured foods had on our bodies (which he backs with scientific proof), I switched from a processed, fast-food garbage diet to a whole-food, plant-based vegan lifestyle.